AlexLZM/Dodo-recommender/README.md

 <a href="http://dodo-recommender.us-west-2.elasticbeanstalk.com/">http://dodo-recommender.us-west-2.elasticbeanstalk.com/</a>

 ## Introduction
 Dodo Recommender is a search engine for Vintage Luxury goods.
-Powered by our deep learning image feature extraction model, Dodo recommends similar items from online shops all over the world upon your uploaded image of a luxury item, in terms of style, pattern ,and category.
+Powered by our deep learning image feature extraction model, Dodo recommends similar items from online shops all over the world upon your uploaded image of a luxury item, in terms of style, pattern, and category.

-The user can click on the item he's intersted in and be redireced to the associated external shop page.
+The user can click on the item he's interested in and be redirected to the associated external shop page.

 ## Backend design
 The backend is built upon Python Flask scripts, consisting functionalities including image uploading, similarity generation, database query/output, and user system.